Werkov/Werkov.github.io/_drafts/capital.md

 > Machinery, like every other component of constant capital, creates no new
 > value, but yields up its own value to the product that it serves to beget.
 - Why?
-Is it the definition of value by worktime spent by man?
+Is it the definition of value by work time spent by man?

 > it must be observed that the machinery, while always entering as a whole into
 > the labour-process, enters into the value-begetting process only by bits.